why Sea Limited [SE] is a Good Choice for Investors After New Price Target of $116.04

 SE stock trade performance evaluation

-Sea Limited [SE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.93.
-With this latest performance, SE shares dropped by -28.93% in over the last four-week period, additionally sinking by -28.17% over the last 6 months – not to mention a drop of -80.48% in the past year of trading.
+Sea Limited [SE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.90.
+With this latest performance, SE shares dropped by -15.12% in over the last four-week period, additionally sinking by -49.72% over the last 6 months – not to mention a drop of -82.57% in the past year of trading.

 Sea Limited [SE]: An insightful look at the core fundamentals